 One of those passengers was Nicos Nicolaou from Hertfordshire whose Thomson flight from Stansted Airport to Kephalonia International Airport was cancelled in October 2016.

 Nicos initially contacted Thomson to request his compensation under EU261 which they refused and referred him to make a claim against his travel insurance.
-After finding out about Bott and Co, Nicos submitted his claim through their online flight delay calculator in November 2017.
+After finding out about Bott and Co, Nicos submitted his claim.

 4 months later, Nicos was awarded €400 in compensation, after the airline failed to respond to the legal action taken by the law firm on his behalf, resulting in Bott and Co having to issue court proceedings against the airline.